2009–10 Mexican Primera División season: Managerial changes

-Apertura
+Torneo Apertura

 The 2009 Torneo Apertura was the first tournament of the season.
 The tournament began on July 24 and ended on December 13.
 Defending champion UNAM failed to defend their title after missing the playoffs.
 On December 13, 2009, Monterrey defeated Cruz Azul 6–4 in aggregate score to win their third title.
 Cruz Azul forward Emanuel Villa won his first golden boot after scoring 17 goals, five more than Héctor Mancilla who won it the two previous tournaments.